 Year over year, rental rates in New Orleans have been on the rise, with a shortage of properties in the neighborhoods and condition that tenants are searching for.

 Not just apartments and doubles, the single-family rental market has limited options for families that plan to be short-term (1-3 year) residents of the city.

 Who is the target market for these investments?

-- Millennials who are moving out of their parents home and want to live in the hippest neighborhoods, close to work, bars, restaurants and entertainment options.
+- Millennials who are moving out of their parent’s home and want to live in the hippest neighborhoods, close to work, bars, restaurants, and entertainment options – as they consider them to be the trend centers of their demographics.
 Often, they can’t afford to purchase in those neighborhoods, so they opt to rent in an area that fits their lifestyle.

 According to a recent survey by For Rent Media, 69% of renters view the location of a rental unit as a major contributor to their choice of place to live, so investors need to be selective in their choices as well.
-Unless your goal is long term lower income rentals, you should be watching the hot spots in the city along with the areas that have showed long term stability in housing prices.
+Unless your goal is long-term lower-income rentals, you should be watching the hot spots in the city along with the areas that have shown long-term stability in housing prices.

 What about property condition?

 Condition is a factor for more and more tenants.
 No longer can you throw some cheap appliances in, paint the walls beige and rent a place in a day.
 When the finishes on a property aren’t up to snuff, your odds of keeping a long-term tenant drop dramatically as they move on to another place as soon as their lease is up.

 What’s next in New Orleans real estate investing?

 Prices continue to rise across the city, so you can feel comfortable holding and renting for the next year while we watch the trends.
 While we don’t have a crystal ball that will scream out “sell now!”, we do have the data to help you decide when the time is right for you to sell or invest.